Should You Work with a Representative on Your Claim?

 📌 Go it alone

-📌 Get help from a rep
+📌 Get help from an accredited representative

 Let’s walk through it — no pitch, just clarity.